jasonfilippou/jasonfilippou/README.md

 💻 Welcome to my public repos!
 If you like Cloud infrastructure engineering / REST APIs, Machine Learning, Vision, or just want to check some solutions to coding interview problems, you've come to the right place.

-💬 Let's talk backend engineering, Springboot, Java, Scala, Math, Algorithms, Data Structures, interpreted vs compiled languages and geopolitics of Caucasus and the Near East.
+💬 Let's talk backend engineering, Springboot, Java, Scala, Math, Algorithms, Data Structures, interpreted vs compiled languages and geopolitics of the Caucasus and the Near East.

 🌱 I’m currently focused a lot on [Kubernetes](https://kubernetes.io/), and post a few interview problem solutions now and then :)